longwa/grails-guard/README.md

 -----
 To run your tests in guard mode, you need to do two things:

-1. Ensure that the spring reloading agent is active for test-app (it is NOT by default).
+1. Ensure that the spring reloading agent is active for test-app *(it is NOT by default for test-app, only run-app)*.
 2. Run your testing in guard mode by replacing "integration:" with "guard:" when running test-app.

 The minimum required is this: